achowdhury7/flapper/README.md

 # flapper

-Tutorial app using MEAN stack
+News Posting App built using the MEAN stack